apocalyptech/exordium/docs/index.rst

 If deploying via Apache, :doc:`wsgi_deployments` contains some information that might be useful.  :doc:`apache_deployment_howto` is a complete guide to how Django is deployed for my own use.

+:doc:`changelog` and :doc:`todo` contain some information about version history and future plans.

 Other Information
 -----------------